uclchem/UCLCHEM/README.md

 To see the contents of this python module, check our [Python API docs](https://uclchem.github.io/develop/api/index.html).
 To see some example notebooks, check the tutorial section of the docs or the notebooks in `Tutorials/`.

 ### Prerequisites
 To build UCLCHEM, you'll need gfortran, make and python 3.12+.
 On MacOS, make sure to have xcode installed.
-See more detailed installation intructions [here](https://uclchem.github.io/develop/getting-started/installation.html).
+See more detailed installation instructions [here](https://uclchem.github.io/develop/getting-started/installation.html).